StreakyCobra/gws/README.md

   repos as well as repos that have at least one remote and only clean branches will not be shown.

-* It can fetch the modifications from `origin` for all repositories, it is usefull te be sure to have the latest modifications, for instance before going to take the train with no internet connection:
+* It can fetch the modifications from `origin` for all repositories.
+It is useful to make sure you have the latest modifications, for instance before getting on a train with no internet connection:

         $ gws fetch